 5. Patina and Finish

 Many antique or reclaimed floors, like this rustic antique oak, have a patina to the wood, as well as the finished color.
 Patina varies from board to board, depending on where the wood was located during its original use.
-In this case, the patina shows as darker areas in the floor, which adds a lot of interest to the room.
+In this case, the patina shows as darker areas in the dark wood floor, which adds a lot of interest to the living room.

 The grain of a floor doesn’t need to be the darkest part of the color.
 This European white oak floor has a rich brown color, but the grain is the lightest part.
 This creates an unusual pattern that instantly draws the eye and becomes the focal point of the room’s design.